mrjuice01/mrjuice01/README.md

 - Citizen Of The Earth
 - Based On the Internet
 - Age About 15000 years
-- Likes Gaming, Coding f Skiing
+- Likes Gaming, Coding & Skiing
 - Special Skills: Patients, Passion & Focus
 - If You Like My Skills & Need Services you can hire me